 2. Safety: Safe boating conduct must be observed at all times by all tournament competitors.
 Each competitor is required to have a Coast Guard approved chest life preserver and required safety equipment (running lights).
 Life jackets must be worn when the big engine is running.

-3. Sportsmanship: NEW FOR 2019: Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the vicinity of non-competitors who may be on tournament waters.
+3. Sportsmanship: Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the vicinity of non-competitors who may be on tournament waters.
 Competitors may not remove any fish from any known fish holding container, baskets, barrels, etc., nor may they weigh in any fish taken from known baited areas, brush piles, docks or structure.
 Illegal bait will include crawfish, dry feed or any product not natural to these waters.
 Competitors may not accept any fish from another person or persons in or outside this event.
 Questions pertaining to these violations will be included in the polygraph test.
 Violations of any of these are grounds for disqualification from the tournament and names of violators will be shared with other tournament directors.

 4. Tackle & Equipment: Only artificial lures may be used.
 No live bait or prepared bait will be permitted, with exception to pork rinds, strips, etc. Only one casting, spin casting, or spinning rod and reel may be used at any time.
 No trolling is permitted.